samlevin11/terrain-challenge/README.md

 As soon as the map loads, the extent of the available terrain in PostGIS is retrieved from the `/terrain_extent` endpoint and used to set the bounds of the map.
 A red boundary shape will display around the area of existing terrain data.
 This allows the application to dynamically determine where terrain exists, rather than simply initializing on a pre-defined location.

 The application uses the [Leaflet-Geoman](https://geoman.io/docs/leaflet/) plugin to allow the user to define an AOI using Rectangle and Polygon drawing modes.
 Once and AOI has been defined, the `CLIP TERRAIN` button in the lower left corner becomes enabled.
-Clicking this button sends requests to the backend clipping endpoints ([explored in the following section](#6.-flask-backend-server)) based on the user's AOI.
-The AOI shape will be hidden once a clipping operation has been issued.
+Clicking this button sends requests to the backend clipping endpoints ([explored in the following section](#6-flask-backend-server)) based on the user's AOI.
 Clipped terrain rasters are returned to the client as GeoTIFFs.
 These are loaded and displayed in the Leaflet map using the [GeoRasterLayer](https://github.com/geotiff/georaster-layer-for-leaflet) plugin.

 A Leaflet layers control is used to switch between clipped terrain rasters, ensuring only one is visible in the map one once.
 The AOI layer may also be toggled on/off using this control.

 If desired, the user may modify their AOI shape and rerun the clipping process.
 The existing clipped terrain rasters will be removed from the map and replaced by the new clipped terrain rasters.
 To clear all clipped raster results from the map, click the `RESET RESULTS` button, which will remove the layers from the map and layer control.

 ## 6. Flask Backend Server

 A simple [Flask](https://flask.palletsprojects.com/en/stable/) server is used to provide access to the PostGIS database terrain data and clipping functions.
 The server executes queries in the PostGIS database via a `psycopg2` connection.
 Four endpoints are defined.

 The `/terrain_extent` endpoint is used to query the PostGIS database for the extent of the terrain rasters.
 Using the [ST_MinConvexHull](https://postgis.net/docs/RT_ST_MinConvexHull.html) PostGIS function, the extent of the elevation raster is retrieved.
 This is returned as a GeoJSON feature in WGS84 (SRID 4326).
 This endpoint is used to set the initial extent of the map when it loads and provide a boundary shape for the valid terrain area.

 Three endpoints are used to query the various terrain rasters: `/clip_dem`, `/clip_slope`, and `/clip_aspect`.
 These endpoints accept a `POST` requests containing a GeoJSON geometry in the body.
 This GeoJSON represents an AOI used to clip the terrain.
 For each endpoint, the custom clipping functions defined in the PostGIS database are invoked.

 The results are returned to the server as GeoTIFF byte arrays.
 Rather than returning the resulting GeoTIFF byte array to the client all at once, the results broken into many smaller chunks and streamed back to the client.
 This significantly improves the application performance, allowing the client to start processing and displaying the results much more rapidly.